Interest Rate Forecast Australia: Will Rates Drop Below 3% In 2025?

 The Australian economy’s growth has slowed down.

-Above: Aggressive rate hikes have taken a toll, with the Australian economy cooling and bolstering the case for rate cuts in early 2025.
+Above: Aggressive rate hikes have taken a toll, with the Australian economy cooling and bolstering the case for further rate cuts in mid 2025.

 The outlook reflects:

-• A weaker than anticipated outlook on productivity growth but moderating unit labour costs.
+• A weaker than anticipated outlook on productivity growth.

-• An expected slowdown in China’s economy, due to the continued weakness in its property sector.
+• Continued slow growth in China’s economy, due to the continued weakness in its property sector.

 4. Global Volatility.

-Our economy is especially exposed to the risk that the Chinese economy’s performance will deteriorate further given its stressed property market and high youth unemployment rate.
+Our economy is especially exposed to the risk that the Chinese economy’s performance deteriorates further, given its stressed property market and high youth unemployment rate.

 Supply-side, the price of fuel, food and other goods locally could rise further depending on conflicts in Ukraine and the Middle East.